 1. ULULANI’S SHAVE ICE

 Their Lahaina shave ice location is tucked off the main drag of Front Street.
-It’s the perfect spot to cool off after shopping the boutiques, after going on a Maui whale watching tour.
-Have it as desert after eating at one of the many restaurants nearby!
+It’s the perfect spot to cool off after shopping at the boutiques or after going on a Maui whale watching tour.
+Have it as dessert after eating at one of the many restaurants nearby at the best shave ice Front Street Lahaina has to offer.

 Their tables have holes cut out so people can place their shave ice in them (which helps them from melting in your hands).